Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Parallel Algorithms for and

-We now present \trueparglobes, a parallel algorithm that faithfully implements \gesmc.
-It selects a random uniform global switch $\Gamma = (\pi, \ell)$, and processes\footnote{In this context, we say that a single edge switch is \emph{processed} when we decide with finality wether the switch is illegal, in which case the switch is rejected, or legal, in which case the edges are rewired.} the $\ell$ single edge switches in $\Gamma$ in order $\sigma_1, \dots, \sigma_{\ell}$, or any equivalent order (\ie any reordering that preserves this transition).

-To this end, we detect all edge switches in $\Gamma$ that have dependencies on other switches, and ensure that if a switch $\sigma_i$ depends on another switch $\sigma_j$, then $\sigma_i$ is processed only after $\sigma_j$ is.
-For our purposes, it is convenient to think in terms of the following two types of target dependencies (recall that a global switch does not have source dependencies): \begin{itemize} \item An \emph{erase dependency} occurs if an edge switch $\sigma_i$ creates an edge $e$ that exists in the initial graph $A$ but is erased by a switch $\sigma_j$ with $j < i$.
-Hence, $\sigma_i$ may be legal according to the order $\sigma_1, \dots, \sigma_{\ell}$ if $\sigma_j$ is legal, and hence, we must ensure that $\sigma_j$ is processed before $\sigma_i$. \item An \emph{insert dependency} occurs if two edge switches $\sigma_i$ and $\sigma_k$ attempt to create the same edge~$e$.
-In that case, we need to ensure that the switch with the smaller index $\min\{i, k\}$ is processed first to decide which of the switches is legal in the order $\sigma_1, \dots, \sigma_{\ell}$. \end{itemize}

-\begin{myobs} Given a graph $G=(V, E) \in \alldegseq$ the global switch $\Gamma$ attempts to remove only edges $e \in E$ and does so only once.
-As a direct consequence all erase dependencies for some edge $e \in E$ originate in the same switch $\sigma_i$.
-Also, for any number of insert dependencies for some edge $e$ at most one switch $\sigma_i$ can be successful. $\triangle$ \end{myobs}

-Algorithm \ref{algo:dwpges} shows an implementation of \trueparglobes in pseudocode.
-Before performing a global switch $\Gamma$, we store the dependencies of the edge switches $\sigma_1, \dots, \sigma_\ell$ in an additional data structure.
-Then, while attempting to process $\sigma_1, \dots, \sigma_\ell$ in parallel, this allows us to determine if a switch is ready to be processed or has unresolved dependencies.
-A global switch is then performed incrementally during multiple rounds.
-In each round, we only process switches that have no dependencies on unprocessed switches.
-This in turn resolves the dependencies of all switches that only depend on the processed switches, and as the dependencies cannot be circular, we eventually process all switches in this way.
-Then, finally, once all switches have been processed, the global switch has been performed.
+Algorithm \ref{algo:trueparbatch} shows an implementation of \trueparbatch in pseudocode.
+Before performing a superstep, we store the dependencies of the edge switches $\sigma_1, \dots, \sigma_\ell$ in a concurrent hash table $T$.
+Then, while attempting to decide a switch, this allows us to lookup the dependencies of the switch and check if the switch is ready to be decided or has unresolved dependencies.
+A superstep is then performed incrementally during multiple rounds.
+In each round, we only decide switches that have no dependencies on undecided switches.
+This in turn resolves the dependencies of all switches that only depend on the decided switches, and as the dependencies cannot be circular, we eventually decide all switches in this way.
+Then, finally, once all switches have been decided, the superstep has been performed.